martdalene/art-images/README.md

 - generate a list/link of each one
 - generate thumbnails so that i can improve load time on the main website

-From here I'll export them to art.landedonearth.com
+From here I'll export them to martdalene.amiba.me